-Biden wants to increase family planning funding.
+Biden wants more funds for family planning.
 Clinics say they need it.

 “These awards mark the first time since September 2019 when vital Title X services are available nationwide,” said HHS Secretary Xavier Becerra in a statement announcing the latest round of Title X grants.
 “As communities face unyielding assaults on reproductive health care, I am proud that our nation can help bolster access to essential health and family planning services.”

 Title X grants are awarded on a three-year cycle.
-Although the Biden administration has taken some steps to bolster funding in the interim, including providing grants to clinics in states with abortion bans, time will tell if the changes are enough to address the gaps in coverage specifically experienced by immigrant women, advocates say.
+Although the Biden administration has taken steps to bolster funding in the interim, including providing grants to clinics in states with abortion bans, time will tell whether the changes are enough to address the gaps in coverage specifically experienced by immigrant women, advocates say.

-Three times as many women who are not U.S. citizens lack insurance compared to documented citizens.
-And as barriers to accessing contraceptive, reproductive and other forms of gender and age-specific care increase in many states, Title X clinic operators say they need increased staff, medication and structural support to address the full breadth of the health care needs of these patients.
+Three times as many women who are not U.S. citizens lack insurance, compared with documented citizens.
+And as barriers to accessing contraceptive, reproductive and other forms of gender- and age-specific care increase in many states, Title X clinic operators say they need increased staff, medication and structural support to address the full breadth of the health-care needs of these patients.

 Audrey Sandusky, senior director of policy and communications at the National Family Planning and Reproductive Health Association, said that Congress’s continuation of previous funding levels means that clinics will not get the financial support they need this year.
-“The Biden budget kind of signaled its commitment to family planning [but] it does not have any, any power to actually make that come to fruition,” she said.
+“The Biden budget kind of signaled its commitment to family planning, [but] it does not have any, any power to actually make that come to fruition,” she said.

-Title X providers offer services for free or on a sliding scale, as well as compassionate and nonjudgmental elements of care that make them trusted resources for health care information, advocates say.
+Title X providers offer services for free or on a sliding scale, as well as compassionate and nonjudgmental elements of care that make them trusted resources for health-care information, advocates say.
 Throughout history, American medical establishments have disregarded or abused low-income and immigrant patients.
 Immigrant patients are less likely to seek care, often because of their immigration status.
 Undocumented immigrants are also prevented from participating in most public and private health-care systems, which leads to high rates of uninsurance among immigrant populations.

 Before the implementation of the Trump rule, HHS funded 4,000 clinics across the country.
 According to a May 2021 letter signed by 23 state attorneys general, 1,272 clinics had by that point exited the program after the implementation of Trump’s rule.
 Overall, the number of clients served at Title X clinics dropped by 60 percent, or about 2.4 million clients, according to the letter.